nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-03-04-do-you-want-visual-studio-ultimate-for-free-do-you-have-msdn/index.md

 resourceType: blog
 slug: do-you-want-visual-studio-ultimate-for-free-do-you-have-msdn
 aliases:
   - /blog/do-you-want-visual-studio-ultimate-for-free-do-you-have-msdn
 tags:
   - configuration
   - develop
   - msdn
   - nwcadence
   - tools
   - visual-studio
   - vs2010
   - vs2012
 categories:
   - me
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-3-3.png
+preview: nakedalm-experts-visual-studio-alm-3-3.png
 ---

 Are you a professional developer?
 Do you get an MSDN from your organisation?
 Did you know that you can use it at home on both commercial and open source projects of your own!